dn54321/Weaget/README.md

 - The website is mostly web accessible.

 ## The API services used in this website:
+In order to reduce costs, this website uses free services from various providers.
+The following are the APIs used in this project:

 - [Google's Geocoding API][4] - To find the latitude (lat) and longitude (lng) of a location.
 - [Google's Places Autocomplete API][5] - To complete and suggest locations you type.
 - [IPinfo API][6] - To get local location details of the user including city/country/lat/lng.